 After completing 120 units toward a Stanford bachelor's degree, undergraduates may apply to add a master degree to their bachelor degree, working on the two degrees concurrently.
 The degrees may be conferred at the same time, or the master degree may be conferred after the bachelor degree.

-The career paths that an MS&E major prepares students for include investment banking, management consulting, and facilities and process management; or for graduate school in industrial engineering, operations research, business, economics, law, medicine, or public policy.
+The career paths that an MS&E major prepares students for investment banking, management consulting, and product or project management; or for graduate studies in operations research, business, economics, law, medicine, or public policy.